GoogleCloudPlatform/terraform-provider-cdap/README.md

 This is a
 [community maintained provider](https://www.terraform.io/docs/providers/type/community-index.html)
-and is not officially tested or maintained by Hashicorp.
+and is not officially tested or maintained by Hashicorp or Google.

 ## Installation